xytlktlkbl/USTC-DS4001-25sp/Homework/HW1/Project/README.md

 Install the following dependencies (in a virtual environment, such as Anaconda) for working with [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data, and visualizing maps nicely in the browser.

+Recommended: Use Python 3.9 to avoid dependency conflicts.

 ```bash
 pip install -r requirements.txt
 ```